 Many coronavirus infections occur at short distances, when infected persons sneeze or cough.
 However, the WHO has also warned about airborne transmission at longer distances, which happens when small droplets with the virus stay suspended in the air.
 ASHRAE provides many guidelines to help prevent the airborne transmission of COVID-19.
 One of their recommendations is using air filters with at least a MERV 13 rating, or the superior HEPA rating when possible.
 This article will briefly describe each filter rating and its applications.

 The professional opinion of an HVAC engineer is strongly recommended before attempting to upgrade any air filters.
-More efficient filters cause a higher pressure drop, and your air handling unit may not have enough capacity.
+More efficient filters cause a higher pressure drop, and your air handling unit may not have enough capacity explains Ray Charles, founder of Household Air.
 There are three main options to improve air filtering in buildings:

 - Upgrading to more efficient filters, while staying within the operating capacity of your ventilation system.